 I want to talk about an in-depth journey through the difficult topic of forgiveness.
 I say difficult because forgiving someone who has deeply hurt you is no doubt the hardest challenge you will ever face.
 But deciding to forgive someone who has deeply hurt you is also, unquestionably, one of the most important choices you will ever make.

 I want to walk with you step-by-step through how you can actually forgive someone.
-I truly believe this is the most important blog I've ever written.
-Because in the end, this is not simply for the person you are forgiving.
-Forgiveness is for God, first.
-For you, second.
-And for the person who has hurt you, third.
-So let's get this started.
+I truly believe this is the most important blog I've ever written because forgiveness will help you find freedom.
+It will free you from the toxic emotions that trap you in bitterness and hate.
+So, let's get this started.

 STEP SIX: Move on.
-It's time to stop dwelling on what happened.
+It's time to make a concerted effort to stop dwelling on what happened.
 By forgiving someone you're promising not to bring it up again to use against him or her.
 If you are going to talk to someone about how the other person has hurt you, make sure this person is a professional or a wise person you can trust.

 In conclusion, forgiving someone who has hurt you could be the greatest challenge of your life.
 But if you choose to forgive, you will join those who are not being destroyed by bitterness, anger, hurt or other toxic emotions.
 There is nothing quite like living in peace, knowing you are a forgiving person.
 May God bless you as you seek to be a truly loving and forgiving person.

 To understand more about why forgiveness is so important for your own emotional healing and future, read What Happens When You Don't Forgive.